 The time has come once again for libraries, booksellers, and the book community throughout the country to celebrate Banned Books Week.
 This annual celebration held at the end of September celebrates the freedom to read, the fight against censorship, and the upholding of the First Amendment.
-This year marks the thirtieth anniversary of Banned Books Week.
 The event was originally established in 1982 to combat an increased number of book challenges throughout the country. [source] We encourage you to explore, get involved in the fight against censorship, and read banned books not just this week but every week.

 - Check Out!
 The Luria Library’s the new Banned Books Week guide.
 This guide includes news of recent challenges, helpful links and statistics, and a list of challenged books within the library’s collection available for regular check-out.